Why Adopt an Unlimited View?

 But What If I'm Okay with Death?

 This is a huge topic that I will explore in an upcoming article.
-However, the idea that people are truly "okay" with death is a misconception or delusion.
-When death is right in front of us, we all fear it and try to avoid it.
-Survival drives us in many, if not most, ways.
+However, the belief that people are truly “okay” with death is a misconception and a comforting delusion.
+When death is right in front of us, we don’t meet it with calm acceptance.
+We fear it.
+We fight it.
+Survival drives us in more ways than we realize.
 Every cell and organ in our body, including our brain, works tirelessly to keep us alive.
-For most, the concept of death feels distant because it seems far off in the future, and it feels strange—almost unreal—because of the difficulty in fully grasping non-existence.
-As a result, it's something people often accept today without much concern.
+It is our deepest instinct.

-It’s almost as if people imagine a future version of themselves—a different "me"—that will somehow be ready to face death when the time comes.
+It’s almost as if we picture a future version of ourselves—a different “me” that will somehow be ready when the time comes.
 But that’s not the case.
 It will still be you in that moment, just as you are now, only with more memories and a definite expiration date.
 Don’t believe me?
-Talk to the elderly or those who are seriously ill—people whose cognitive abilities are still intact—and ask them how they feel about it.
+Talk to the elderly or those who are seriously ill—people whose minds are still sharp—and ask them how they feel about it.

 We believe in science, common sense, unwavering logic, and the limitless potential inherent in all beings.